dannymensah26/StudentPerformancePredict/README.md

     Exploring the dataset and traning the model using Sklearn.
-    Building and hosting a streamlit App on Streamlit
+    Building and hosting a streamlit App on Streamlit Building a Docker Container for the ML Model Deploying the model on Streamlit

 ### About the repository Structure :